cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 git clone https://github.com/cardstack/project-template.git
 ```

-If you have any trouble along the way, check out the [`movielist` branch](https://github.com/cardstack/project-template/tree/movielist) to see the code for the completed tutorial.
+If you have any trouble along the way, check out the [`movielist-complete` branch](https://github.com/cardstack/project-template/tree/movielist-complete) to see the code for the completed tutorial.

 ## Creating the Movie Card